cmigz/today-i-learned/flexbox/flex-basics.md

 ### Justify Content

 This property allows for the alignment of children along the primary axis of the flex container.
-So if we have a parent container with row we will be justifying content along the X-Axis while if it were a column we'd be justifying it along the Y-Axis.
+So if we have a parent container with `flex-direction: row` we will be justifying content along the X-Axis while with `flex-direction: column` we'd be justifying it along the Y-Axis.

-For the purpose of the following examples, the flex-direction will be a row but bear in mind the structuring applies the same for columns.
+For the purpose of the following examples, the `flex-direction` will be a row but bear in mind the structuring applies the same for columns.

 #### Flex-Start